‘We did it to our own people’: How China forced Kazakhs to implement its ethnic crackdown

 Gulpiya Qazybek was on her way home from work in northwest China when she got a call telling her to return to the office.

-The 46-year-old, an ethnic Kazakh from the Xinjiang region, worked for the local government ensuring families complied with the national three-child limit.
+The 46-year-old, an ethnic Kazakh from the Xinjiang region, worked for the local government ensuring families complied with the nationwide birth limits.

 But that night, her instructions were quite different: she and a group of colleagues were told to go and round up 10 Muslim families in the neighbourhood.